 - Pour the cool chicory coffee.

-- Add your favourite sweetener like maple syrup, honey or stevia, raw sugar.
+- Add a sweetener like maple syrup, honey, stevia, raw sugar.

 - Stir and enjoy!

 There are no official recommendations as to how much chicory coffee a person can drink per day.
 Some consider a normal “dose” to be one or two cups per day, (if using 100% chicory root).
-If mixed with other ingredients as maca, cocoa or dandelion, you might be able to have more.
-However, even though a moderate amount of chicory coffee has many health benefits, more is not always better.
-And you might want to completely avoid chicory coffee if you’re pregnant, breastfeeding or sensitive to the Asteraceae plant family.
+However, even though a moderate amount of chicory coffee has some benefits, more is not always better.

-Hope you will enjoy the benefits of chicory coffee as much as we do!
+I hope you will enjoy the chicory coffee brew!